da-luce/pico-servo/README.md

 servo_time_to_deg(&servoB, 0.0f, SEC, ease_lin);
 ```

-Given this, to cooordinate movements more cleanly, it's often a good idea to control each servo from a dedicated thread or [protothread](https://dunkels.com/adam/pt/), like in the [multithreading example](./examples/threading/multi_threading.c).
+Given this, to coordinate movements more cleanly, it's sometimes a good idea to control each servo from a dedicated thread or [protothread](https://dunkels.com/adam/pt/), like in the [multithreading example](./examples/threading/multi_threading.c).

 ## API

-To initialize a servo structure, call `servo_init`.
-Use `servo_deinit` to disable and reset the servo when it's no longer needed. **Failing to call `servo_init` will result in strange behavior.**
+To initialize a servo structure, call `servo_init`. **Failing to do so may cause unexpected behavior.** Use `servo_deinit` to disable and reset the servo when it's no longer needed.

 > [!NOTE]
 > Each servo must use a GPIO mapped to a unique [PWM slice](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A1077%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C165.63628%2Cnull%5D).